Knowing the Severity of Your Injuries From a Slip and Fall Accident

 - Ringing in ears

-How to Treat a Fall
+How to Treat Your Injuries After a Slip and Fall Accident

 Minor pain from a slip and fall injury might go away with rest.
 Applying an ice pack or taking over-the-counter pain medication can also help.
+No matter what you choose, taking a whole body health injury recovery option is the best call.
+Healing certain parts of your body helps, but when you focus on the whole, it’s a better option.

 That said, it’s particularly important to see a doctor and scheduled an appointment with a physical therapist if the pain doesn’t subside after a few weeks (even if the discomfort feels relatively minor).
 Severe pain and/or back pain that’s accompanied by other common slip and fall injuries symptoms like abdominal discomfort or numbness around the back and surrounding area also warrants a doctor visit.